Welcome to theroar.org.nz - The home of research into Failure-to-identify (FTI) Hunting Incidents

 |Associate Professor Paul Corballis||University of Auckland, PhD Supervisor|

-|Associate Professor Tony Lambert||University of Auckland, PhD Co-supervisor|
+|Professor Tony Lambert||University of Auckland, PhD Co-supervisor|

 |Professor Erik Hollnagel||Co-author and Subject Matter Expert|